Percona Server for MySQL 8.4 source installation prerequisites¶

 libzstd-devel,lz4-develon RHEL;libzstd-dev,liblz4-devon Debian/Ubuntu).
 Use CMake flags such as-DWITH_ZSTD=systemand-DWITH_LZ4=systemif the build expects to use system libraries. -

-gflags-devel,snappy-develon RHEL;libgflags-dev,libsnappy-devon Debian/Ubuntu).
-The exact set is defined in the Percona Server source; if CMake reports a “library not found” or similar error for a component not listed here, check the source repository or CMake configuration for that component.
+gflags-develandsnappy-devel.
+On Debian and Ubuntu, installlibgflags-devandlibsnappy-dev.
+The exact set is in the Percona Server source.
+If CMake reports “library not found”, check the source repository or CMake configuration.

-The list above may not include every package for every storage engine or option.
-Run CMake once and fix any missing-dependency or configuration messages before starting a long build.
+The optional-components list may not include every package for every storage engine or option.
+Run CMake once before a long build.
+Fix any missing-dependency or configuration messages first.
 The MySQL 8.4 upstream prerequisites page lists more optional dependencies.
 The final list for your build is in the Percona Server source tree and the CMake output.

 See also¶